 The most impressive and fastest training I’ve seen him absorb was actually done by the trainer at the puppy club in 2 minutes and solved a problem we were having with putting his food down.
 He would typically have his nose in the bowl before it hit the ground.
 We had trained him using wait but it wasn’t hugely successful, dependent on how hungry he was.
 The answer was to put the bowl down and as he goes for it lift it back off the ground.
 If you do that for about a minute you can see the point the penny drops.
 You then give him a command “yours” in our case to allow him to eat the food.
 He now will sit and wait until he’s told he can eat, which makes feeding him a significantly less dangerous activity.
 We are now extending it for all food put down for him which is taking a little longer.

 Our off leash walking is really coming along, he spends about 3/4 of the walk now au naturel.
 Interestingly he behaves far better off the leash than on it (even the 10m one).
-What’s nice is we can now walk away from other dogs/owners having said a quick hello most of the time.
-Unless they have also have a pup who wants to play in which case it’s time to get the tea and sandwiches out.
+What’s nice is we can now walk away from other dogs/owners after a quick hello most of the time.
+Unless they have also had a pup who wants to play in which case it’s time to get the tea and sandwiches out.

 When he does manage to goad a pup (or adolescent dog) into playing it can take a number of forms:

 - running/chase – the smaller and more agile dogs just run him around in circles playing chase until he collapses in a defeated heap.
 It doesn’t take long, his gangly frame takes a lot of effort to throw around a field.

 - herding – those breeds that are bred to herd, never miss an opportunity to put him through his paces.
 Unlike running they’ll chase him forcing him to do what they want.
 It doesn’t help that his bright white coat makes him look a little like a lamb.